From Complex-Analytic Models to Dyadic Methods: A Real-Variable Approach to Hypersingular Operators: Introduction

-One \emph{major} difficulty in analyzing $K_{2t}$ arises at the endpoint $p=\frac{1}{3-2t}$ and $q=1$.
-Indeed, as observed in \cite[Theorem~3]{CFWY2017}, strong-type estimates fail on the critical line $1/q-1/p=2t-2$.
-This is in sharp contrast with the Bergman projection $K_{2}$, whose $L^{2}$ boundedness is simply guaranteed by its definition.
-As a consequence, both the Calder\'on--Zygmund approach (for instance, the Calder\'on--Zygmund decomposition, which uses an $L^{r}$ bound, $1<r<\infty$, to control the bad function) and more recent sparse domination techniques (e.g.\ the weak-type machinery in \cite[Theorem~E]{CCDO2017}) become more delicate to implement directly in this setting.
+One \emph{main} difficulty in analyzing $K_{2t}$ occurs at the endpoint $p=\frac{1}{3-2t}$ and $q=1$ (see, Proposition \ref{20251226thm01}).
+As noted in \cite[Theorem~3]{CFWY2017}, strong-type bounds fail along the critical line $1/q-1/p=2t-2$, so $K_{2t}$ behaves more singularly in this regime.
+This is in sharp contrast with the Bergman projection $K_{2}$, whose $L^{2}$ boundedness is is simply guaranteed by its definition.

-To address this issue, we develop a new approach based on \emph{Bourgain's interpolation trick} (see Lemma~\ref{Bourgain}).
+To address this issue, we introduce a new approach, which we call the \emph{Forelli--Rudin method}.
+For the endpoint behavior of $K_{2t}$ at $(p,q)=\bigl(\tfrac{1}{3-2t},1\bigr)$, we will use its complex--analytic version, which serves as a motivating case.

-{\bf Key idea.} Observe that the point $\left(1/p, 1/q \right)=(3-2t,1)$ lies between the two corner points $(0,1)$ and $(1,1)$, which correspond to a ``good'' strong-type regime and a ``bad'' blow-up regime, respectively.
-Our strategy is to connect these two behaviors by combining a dyadic/sparse domination perspective with Bourgain's interpolation trick.
-Remarkably, this interpolation lands exactly at $\left(1/p, 1/q \right)=(3-2t,1)$ and, together with off-diagonal Marcinkiewicz interpolation, yields weak-type bounds along the critical line away from this endpoint.
+{\bf Key idea 1: A complex--analytic version of the Forelli--Rudin method (motivating case).} To treat $K_{2t}$ at the endpoint $(p,q)=\bigl(\tfrac{1}{3-2t},1\bigr)$, the main idea is to use the factorization